 Think of a crab.
 Think of a weird guy with 8 yellow eyes.
 Now get rid of that thought and replace it with something else entirely.
 Enter the Hell Drider.
 The monster who hits people with double-layered lamp-posts and who has lower teeth that risk poking his eyes.
 The Hell Drider is what happens when Doctor Octopus and the Balrog from Lords of the Rings have a baby.

-Online, there seems to be blogs and videos saying to use only magic heroes or partly magic heroes… DO NOT USE MAGIC HEROES!
+Online, there seem to be blogs and videos saying to use only magic heroes or partly magic heroes… DO NOT USE MAGIC HEROES!
 They will get annihilated…

 Lineup: Trickster, Scarlet Bolt, Demon Slayer, Tracker, and Black Crow.